omnilingo/omnilingo/doc/ROADMAP.md

 * Better distractor generation
   * Should perhaps be tunable with features like embedding similiarity, POS, etc. in addition to surface form

+## Post 1.0.0

+* Distractor generation tailored to the user, perhaps an online version that learns like a GAN?